 The study was reviewed and approved by the authors' institutional research ethics board prior to recruitment and data collection (REB19-1604).
-All data were collected using an online self-report survey consisting of (a) screening questions to ensure participants were adult Life Wellness Scale; (c) a demographics questionnaire.
+All data were collected using an online self-report survey consisting of (a) screening questions to ensure participants were adult entrepreneurs working remotely; (b) the Work-Life Wellness Scale; (c) a demographics questionnaire.
 Participants took an average of 3 minutes 20 seconds to complete the survey.
 We used principal axis factoring (PAF) to conduct an exploratory factor analysis of the Work-Life Wellness Scale, with the intention of validating and describing the psychometric properties of the scale that we constructed.